-Weekly Reading Insights: Pekudeh 5784
+Weekly Reading Insights: Rosh Hashana

-Rabbi Shaul Yosef Leiter, Director of Ascent
+An essay from Rabbi Shaul Yosef Leiter, director of Ascent

 (for a free weekly email subscription, click here)